Frequently Asked Questions

 What happens if I get scared and decide not to go inside the enclosure with the reindeer?

 That’s just fine!
 We have walking paths surrounding the enclosure and you are welcome to observe the herd from a nice distance (just like the zoo).
+We also have a special area called “Cupid’s Corner”, designed primarily for our guests under 55” and anyone with mobility constraints or special needs.
+Guests who enter Cupid’s Corner will be given reindeer food, and an opportunity to feed them and view the herd through the fence.
 Guests enter the enclosure at their own risk and must adhere to all safety rules.
 We reserve the right to ask any guest to exit the enclosure if they are putting themselves or others at risk by not following the rules.

 Is this experience appropriate for my children?